 The block-based method uses non-overlapping blocks of cells [115].
 Adaptation is performed at the block level [44].
 A hierarchical tree structure is employed where, unlike the cell-based approach, each leaf node represents an entire block.
 Refinement implies replacing a leaf block with a set of child nodes, each representing a block at the next resolution level.
+Typically, transitions between neighboring blocks are constrained to a 1:2 refinement ratio.
 This method leverages the benefits of hierarchical organisational structure while maintaining computational efficiency due to the use of locally structured blocks [18].
 Block-based and patch-based methods are sometimes considered equivalent or used interchangeably by some authors [108].